Best Books for Understanding Conversion Rate Optimization

 This is an oldy but a goody.
 Probably the most gifted book to my close friends and family when they ask me how I got started with conversion optimization.

-In a nutshell, a user goes through step 1 through 5 starting at not even being aware of a problem, all the way through to being ready to buy from you.
+In a nutshell, a user goes through steps 1 through 5 starting at not even being aware of a problem, all the way through to being ready to buy from you.

 He goes through how he identified simple yet powerful solutions in design, classic optimization techniques, and targeted testing.
 How to use testing to improve conversion rate, and several other techniques that combine creativity and analysis to produce the best possible results.
 Ben provides clear guidance on how to research, design, structure, and expand sites from the most important aspects of user engagement and profitability.

-Understanding the principles laid out in this book will allow you to see opportunity where before you didn’t even realize it existed.
+Understanding the principles laid out in this book will allow you to see opportunities where before you didn’t even realize it existed.

-Like I said, outdated book in some respects, but the fundamental principles behind them are timeless.
-This book is one of the most important reads on conversion optimization for me, and the one I’d recommend anyone with an interest in the subject start with.
+As I said, outdated books in some respects, but the fundamental principles behind them are timeless.
+This book is one of the most important reads on conversion optimization for me, and the one I’d recommend to anyone with an interest in the subject start with.